wyattj37/new-blog/content/posts/derangements.md

 \binom{N}{k} \cdot (k - i)^i \cdot \text{Perm}(N-k, i) \cdot k^{(N - k - i)} \cdot \left( D(k - i) + D(k - 2i) \cdot (k-2)^i + D(k - 3i) \cdot (k-3)^i + \ldots \right)
 $$

-# The Problem with the Problem
+# Counting Duplicates
-This formula seems to work for calculating the P(N) for k = 2,3,4,5,6.
+This formula will work just fine for calculating the P(N) for k = 2,3,4,5,6.
 However, after that, it begins to break down.
-I've come to realize that it's because there are duplicate cases when it comes to choosing spots for the free options and non-free options excluded from derangements.
-To be continued...
+This is because there are duplicate cases when it comes to choosing spots for the free options and non-free options excluded from derangements.
+Therefore, the next step is to count these duplicates and remove them from the total count.